 Item Description Off-norm Refers to a school resource that is not based on Norm Day enrollment; a school resource in addition to norm-based resources Other Post-Employment Benefits (OPEB) Costs that the District spends for retirees, i.e., lifetime health benefits Pilot Schools Schools that were created to be models of educational innovation and to serve as research and development sites for effective urban public schools Position(s) Budget items that are in the form of personnel/staff Program Code 10332 Norm-based Assistant Principals and Assistant Principals, Student Counseling Services are allocated in this program code Program Code 10552 Program where schools receive their SENI TSP allocations.
-Program Code 10989 Effective school year 2019-20, Class Size Reduction Teachers and Teacher Librarians are allocated in this program code Program Code 11119 Funds intended for the Dual Language Program Program Code 11227 Funds intended for the JROTC Program Program Code 13027 Funds received by all K-12 schools intended for instruction and general school operations only Program Code 13723 Funds for Charter School Categorical Block Grant Program Code 13724 Funds for Charter School In-lieu of EIA Program Code 14858 Title I schools with grades 9-12 receive counselor positions inthis program code Request for Personnel Action (RPA) Form A form that indicates a position's funding, personnel assignment attributes, the necessary approvals, and the personnel action requested Restricted Refers to resources that have restrictions on how they should be used School Budget Signature Form Form used to make changes to a school's budget School Resource An allocation received by a school, e.g., staff/positions, instructional materials, general supplies, etc. SENI See Student Equity Needs Index Shared Sites Refers to a school campus that is shared by multiple home cost centers, i.e., home cost center and shared cost center(s) Specially-Funded Program Usually refers to grants Staffing and Resources Report A report that shows the current budgets of a school; includes positions and non-position budget items
+Program Code 10989 Effective school year 2019-20, Class Size Reduction Teachers and Teacher Librarians are allocated in this program code Program Code 10673 Equity Multiplier Funds - State-provided funds to school sites meeting nonstability and socioeconomically disadvantaged student thresholds in the prior year.
+Program Code 11119 Funds intended for the Dual Language Program Program Code 11227 Funds intended for the JROTC Program Program Code 13027 Funds received by all K-12 schools intended for instruction and general school operations only Program Code 13723 Funds for Charter School Categorical Block Grant Program Code 13724 Funds for Charter School In-lieu of EIA Program Code 14858 Title I schools with grades 9-12 receive counselor positions inthis program code Request for Personnel Action (RPA) Form A form that indicates a position's funding, personnel assignment attributes, the necessary approvals, and the personnel action requested Restricted Refers to resources that have restrictions on how they should be used School Budget Signature Form Form used to make changes to a school's budget School Resource An allocation received by a school, e.g., staff/positions, instructional materials, general supplies, etc. SENI See Student Equity Needs Index Shared Sites Refers to a school campus that is shared by multiple home cost centers, i.e., home cost center and shared cost center(s) Specially-Funded Program Usually refers to grants Staffing and Resources Report A report that shows the current budgets of a school; includes positions and non-position budget items